Microsoft has recently launched two critical updates for Windows 7 and 8.1 that collect telemetry data.

 This update performs diagnostic tests on Windows systems that participate in the Windows Experience Improvement Program.
 Diagnostics assesses the compatibility status of the Windows ecosystem and helps Microsoft ensure application compatibility for all Windows updates.

-The strange thing is that telemetry services are enabled on all computers, and not just those registered with Microsoft Windows Improvement Experience.
-So telemetry data is collected by all systems.
+The strange thing is that telemetry services are enabled on all computers, and not only to those who have subscribed to program Microsoft Windows Improvement Experience.
+Thus telemetry data is collected from all systems.

 Let's say that according to the company, the telemetry data that is sent includes application errors and operating system information.
 Data can help the company improve Windows experience without collecting personal data.